MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/build-real-time-dashboard-from-iothub.md

 ---
-title: Build a real-time dashboard by streaming data from Azure IoT Hub
+title: Build a real-time dashboard by streaming events from Azure IoT Hub to Microsoft Fabric
 description: This article provides instruction on how to build a real-time dashboard by streaming data from Azure IoT Hub to Eventstream in Microsoft Fabric. ms.reviewer: spelluru ms.author: zhenxilin